jschirrmacher/timer/README.md

 - Works in all sizes (change your window size, if you like)
 - Shows current time with hands and digital (the latter only if window is at least a minimum size)
 - Works in the background (you don't need to keep the window in front)
+- Shows remaining time either relative to minute hand or up to 12
+- Configurable in a lot of aspects (see [configuration section](#configuration))
-- No installation needed, runs [just here](https://jschirrmacher.github.io/timer)
+- No installation needed, runs [just here](https://timer.digital-wachsen.de)
 - No fees, no signup, no tracking
 - optimized for OBS